Western American farmland

 • 2.5M metric tons of annual production capacity

-• • Diversified output: urea, ammonia, and DEF
+• • Diversified output: urea and DEF

 Our technology